-According to book Spirulina in Human Nutrition and Health, Spirulina is a high nutraceutical phenomenon.
+According to the book Spirulina in Human Nutrition and Health, Spirulina is a high nutraceutical phenomenon.

 You Would Ask What it Is Nutraceutical?

-Nutraceutical means the food which has good additives and has healing abilities.
-It means that Spirulina is the excellent choice to these who would like to be healthy and in good shape.
+Nutraceutical means food that has suitable additives and healing abilities.
+It implies that Spirulina is an excellent choice for those who want to be healthy and in good shape.

 Spirulina consists of proteins, balanced fatty acids, vitamins, and minerals.
-Spirulina is food which helps to tackle diabetes, anemia, cancer, arthritis and more health problems.
+Spirulina is food that helps tackle diabetes, anemia, cancer, arthritis, and more health problems.

 Spirulina and Nutrition

-According to Wikipedia, nutrition is a science that interprets the interaction of nutrients and other substances in food about maintenance, growth, reproduction, health and disease of an organism.
+According to Wikipedia, nutrition is a science that interprets the interaction of nutrients and other substances in food for an organism’s maintenance, growth, reproduction, health, and disease.

-Spirulina is easily digestible food, rich with nutrients.
+Spirulina is easily digestible food and rich in nutrients.
 For example, one tablespoon a day can relieve iron anemia.
 Iron anemia is a common mineral deficiency.

-Nowadays, when soil depleted, animals and birds, the source of food for humans, are fed up with the substance lacking nutrients and full of chemicals, humans do not get enough nutrients from food.
-Spirulina is a great source of essentials for growth and development for people.
+When soil is depleted, animals, and birds, the source of food for humans, are fed up with the substance lacking nutrients and full of chemicals; humans do not get enough nutrients from food.
+Spirulina is an excellent source of essentials for growth and development for people.

 The Role of Fatty Acids

 Spirulina is rich in fatty acids.
-In a simple way, fatty acids are the source of fuel.
+Fatty acids are the source of fuel.
 No fuel, no ride.
 The human body does not produce essential body acids.
 We must get fatty acids from food.

 Two fatty acids are vital for humans: an omega-3 fatty acid( alpha-linolenic) and omega-6 fatty acid( linoleic acid).

-Fatty acids play a major role in the treatment of depression, inflammation, metabolic processes.
+Fatty acids play a significant role in treating depression, inflammation, and metabolic processes.

 In the book, Spirulina in Human Nutrition and Health authors emphasize the antimicrobial activity of Spirulina.
-Linolenic and linoleic acids have therapeutic value regarding cardiovascular diseases, menstrual disorders, skin diseases, hypercholesterolemia and other disorders.
+Linolenic and linoleic acids have therapeutic value in cardiovascular diseases, menstrual disorders, skin diseases, hypercholesterolemia, and other disorders.